-The PopuList offers academics and journalists an overview of populist, far right, far left and Eurosceptic parties in Europe since 1998.
-The PopuList is supported by the Amsterdam Institute for Social Science Research, The Guardian, and the ECPR Standing Group on Extremism and Democracy.
+The PopuList offers academics and journalists an overview of populist, far right, far left and Eurosceptic parties in Europe since 1989.
+The PopuList is supported by the Amsterdam Institute for Social Science Research, the Amsterdam Centre for European Studies, The Guardian, and the ECPR Standing Group on Extremism and Democracy.

 If you make use of The PopuList, please refer to: